Monte-Amador/m1870263342/debug-v2.md

 ### Test 2: Isolating Ajax Filter

-Following the initial page load, we can deduce the expected results if you run a 'year' filter with a value of `2021` you expect to see posts as so:
+Following the initial page load results from Test 1, we can deduce the expected results if you run a 'year' filter with a value of `2021` you expect to see posts as so:

 ```bash
 Nov 06 #featured post